ychulovskyy/wix-ui/docs/styling-best-practices.md

 and that each component is namespaced this would work exactly the same, and won't introduce any risk.

 The thing is, that it is hard to maintain.
-If now you want to add a default color to `.elem1`
+Say that you want to add a default color to `.elem1` like so:
 ```css
 .myComp .elem1  {
   color: blue;